AngryCarrot789/FramePFX/README.md

 ## Models and the UI

-I previously made this using MVVM everywhere, but I had to basically create ViewModels for every type of Model and map hierarchies of objects (Timeline->Track->Clip, TimelineViewModel->TrackViewModel->ClipViewModel), which was frustrating and made adding new features really difficult, so I decided to rewrite the entire program to use a mostly non-view-model design, kind of like MVP except views are the presenters themselves, where the models are just the state and the views/controls add and remove event handlers to obverse the state of the models.
+I previously made this using MVVM, but I had to basically create ViewModels for every type of Model and map hierarchies of objects (Timeline->Track->Clip, TimelineViewModel->TrackViewModel->ClipViewModel), which was frustrating and made adding new features really difficult, so I decided to rewrite the entire program to use a mostly non-view-model design, kind of like MVP except views are the presenters themselves, where the models are just the state and the views/controls add and remove event handlers to obverse the state of the models.

 This turns out to be a lot more performant (which is actually the main reason I switched), somewhat just as easy to add new features, and the  signals between ViewModel/View are not entirely ICommands anymore.
-But it does mean moving this to something like Avalonia (which I haven't thought of doing yet) would be a lot more difficult.
-I haven't though of changing back to MVVM or using actual presenters + interfaces, but it's an idea for the future

-The editor can run entirely without a front end though, as none of the models contain any UI specific code (except for basic things like a IsSelected property in clips, tracks, resources, etc.).
-It does need the WPF dispatcher though
+A comment was here about transitioning to Avalonia would take longer as a result, and well, 20 hours in and still not done

+All of the models are able to run without a front end UI.
+Any UI-interactions needed in the Core project (e.g. delete selected clips command) are done via interfaces which expose UI-specific behaviours.
+See the ITimelineElement class, which exposes the UI's timeline detains.

 ## Rendering
 Rendering uses SkiaSharp (for simplicity) and multiple render threads for speed.
 The `RenderManager` class handles the render initialisation.